Hi! My name is Taylor, and I’m a violinist, fiddler, and educator based outside Phoenix, Arizona.

 troupe based out of Canada.
 When the band went on hiatus in May 2012, I spent a year freelancing in Phoenix before attending Harvard University and obtaining a master's in education.

-Now, I’m on a serious mission to keep music as fun as possible, for both myself and others.
+Now, I'm on a mission to help students and educators alike experience the thrill of ownership, finding their own ways to make music.
 To this end, I actively seek variety in my work as a musician and educator.
 As a performer, I collaborate with the inimitable Tricia Park as one half of Tricia & Taylor, explore chamber-folk with The Sound Accord, and pursue various projects and performances with friends; on the education front, I serve as a founding co-director of the Gilbert Town Fiddlers, direct my own summer camp called StringPlay, guest lecture at Arizona State University as part of a long-term exploration of multi-style musical skills with the students of Dr. Katie McLin, and teach a bunch of hilarious students on a weekly basis through school orchestra programs and my private studio.

 That being said, I should probably get back to practicing…or lesson planning…or something.